 It’s a common story that in seemingly public places such as shopping centres, security can get a bit antsy when they see someone using a camera.
 Yes, they have the right to stop you from photographing when shooting in a private place.
 However, they do not have the right to force you to delete your photos.
 Not even the police can do that.
 A court proceeding is required before such action can be taken.

 So now you’ve got all these photos, what about putting them online or printing them?
 Photos taken in public places can also be published.
 Works made in public can also be used commercially as long as copyrighted material doesn’t dominate the picture.
 As for people and children, the same applies.
 As long as they are not too prominent in the picture you are fine.
 Children however can be a very sensitive topic and it’s always best to ask for permission first.
+If you plan to publish your photos online, our guides about how to protect images from being stolen, how to license images, and how to find stolen photos online will help you keep your work safe.

 Have no fear when shooting in public places in the United Kingdom.
 Street photography is one the key forms of documentary photography and as result have some world changing photos be created.
 Know your rights as well as your techniques when using your camera on the street.
 Despite it being legal that doesn’t mean you won’t face confrontation, so be prepared to stand up for yourself but always remain friendly as to avoid aggravation.